siddharth2016/hashnode-blog/ckhk7w8qs01mz3hs126y46rrb.md

 👉 CHANGE EMAIL ASSOCIATED WITH COMMIT

 ❄️ You need a little more control on how your commit appears ?</br>
-❄️ Add email associated with commit/merge and change it's description as well !
+❄️ Add email associated with commit/merge and change it's description as well.

 👉 JUMP TO OPTION TO REVIEW MULTIPLE FILES